autodesk-platform-services/aps-revit-file-parameters-exchange/README.md

 # Main Parts of The Work
 1. Create a Revit Plugin to be used within AppBundle of Design Automation for Revit.
 Please check [PlugIn](./ExportImportExcelPlugin/)

-2. Create your App, upload the AppBundle, define your Activity and test the workitem with the Postman collection under [Postman Collection](./PostmanCollection/), or you can refer ([https://youtu.be/1NCeH7acIko](https://youtu.be/1NCeH7acIko)) and simply use the `Configure` button in the Web Application to create the Appbundle & Activity.
+2. Refer ([https://youtu.be/1NCeH7acIko](https://youtu.be/1NCeH7acIko)) and simply use the `Configure` button in the Web Application to create the Appbundle & Activity.

 3. Create the Web App to call the workitem.